 - surgery – to remove tumours, polyps or fibroids or to treat ectopic pregnancy

 - treatment of underlying disorders – such as hypothyroidism or a bleeding disorder

-- hysterectomy – the removal of the entire uterus is a drastic last resort, generally only considered for treatment of abnormal uterine bleeding when a serious disease, such as cancer, is also present.
+- – the removal of the entire uterus is a drastic last resort, generally only considered for treatment of abnormal uterine bleeding when a serious disease, such as cancer, is also present.